tremho/odp-documentation/guide_book/src/how/ec/battery/10c-mock_behaviors.md

 📊 Static battery data: Ok(StaticBatteryMsgs { manufacturer_name: [77, 111, 99, 107, 66, 97, 116, 116, 101, 114, 121, 67, 111, 114, 112, 0, 0, 0, 0, 0, 0], device_name: [77, 66, 45, 52, 50, 48, 48, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], device_chemistry: [76, 73, 79, 78, 0], design_capacity_mwh: 5000, design_voltage_mv: 7800, device_chemistry_id: [1, 2], serial_num: [0, 0, 48, 57] })
 ```

 So, very good.
+Crude, but effective.
 Now we can do essentially the same thing for `get_dynamic_data`.

 First, let's issue the `PollDynamicData` message.
 This is just temporary, so just add this to the bottom of your
 existing `test_message_sender` task: